-- 8.5 The development at Houghtons Yard as approved does not fully accord with the Building Regulations insofar as the requirement for access by fire engines.
+- 8.5 As previously outlined in agenda item 7, the development at Houghtons Yard as approved does not fully accord with the Building Regulations insofar as the requirement for access by fire engines.
 This issue has only arisen when Building Regulations approval was sought for the scheme. - 8.6 The shared driveway in the development is a straight road leading from De Port Heights to the southern site boundary (see Appendix 3).
 Current Building regulations on fire safety specify that "turning facilities should be provided in any dead end access route that is more than 20m long.
 This can be by a hammerhead or turning circle."
 Effectively, this regulation stipulates that fire engines should not be reversing more than 20m and any longer distance triggers the need to provide a means of turning around on site.
 The approved access is 31m long. - 8.7 This requirement was not an apparent issue in the consideration of application SDNP/15/01181/FUL.
 It was not raised in consultee advice nor, conversely, it does not appear to have been fully considered by the developer when designing the scheme.
 Consultee advice had outlined that it was acceptable for refuse vehicles to reverse into De Port Heights into an existing turning head to then leave the road in a forward gear. - 8.8 During the Appeal, concern was raised by officers to the Inspector about the layout of the access for refuse and emergency vehicles.
 This was, however, focussed on the tandem parking for the dwellings and the potential for this to lead to parking on the shared drive which could restrict access for these larger vehicles.
 In allowing the Appeal, the Inspector considered the issue of access and at paragraph 10 of the decision states "the use of De Port Heights for reversing refuse and other large vehicles appears to be technically adequate and provides what I consider to be a welcome opportunity to avoid a formal turning area, which could detract from the appearance of the development." - 8.9 Despite this issue not arising prior to permission being granted, the need to conform with this Building Regulations requirement has resulted in the Developer purchasing the ransom strip in order to retain all 6 dwellings within the scheme and join the sites together so as the turning head in the Vernon House development can be used.
-The separate application at agenda item 8 proposes to physically join the sites across the ransom strip.
-The proposed amendments in the applications being considered in this report are discussed in more detail below.
+The separate application at agenda item 7 proposes to physically join the sites across the ransom strip.
+The proposed amendments in the applications being considered in this report are discussed in more detail below. - 8.10 Despite this issue not arising prior to permission being granted, the need to conform with this Building Regulations requirement has resulted in the Developer purchasing the ransom strip, at considerable expense, in order to retain all 6 dwellings within the scheme and join the sites together so as the turning head in the Vernon House development can be used.